Executive Board of Directors

 View Bio

-Patricia Trejo is a Mexican-American from an immigrant, migrant farm-worker family of eight.
-She earned her Bachelor’s Degree in Political Science with a Minor in Mass Communications from The University of Florida.
-Her Master’s Degree is in Educational Leadership, and she is currently a Doctoral student at Nova Southeastern University.
-Mrs. Trejo has been a servant leader in public education for 25 years, serving as a Teacher, Learning Team Facilitator, Assistant Principal, Principal, and District Program Planner.
+Dr. Patricia Trejo earned her Bachelor’s Degree in Political Science with a Minor in Mass Communications from The University of Florida.
+Her Masters and Doctorate Degree are in Educational Leadership and Education from Nova Southeastern University.
+Dr. Trejo has been a servant leader in public education for 25 years, serving as a Teacher, Learning Team Facilitator, Assistant Principal, Principal, District Program Planner, and Senior Director for ESOL.
 She has worked in Polk, Broward, and Palm Beach counties at the elementary, middle, and high school levels.
-Mrs. Trejo currently serves as the Senior Director for ESOL in Polk County Public Schools, where she was born and raised.

-In 2011, she served as the President of the Palm Beach County School Administrators’ Association, and in 2014 was named SECME Administrator of the Year.
-In 2016, Mrs. Trejo was the first Latina to be inducted into Auburndale High School’s Hall of Fame in Polk County, FL.
-In 2019, she was honored with receiving the Wings of Inspiration Award from the Florida Association of Latino Administrators and Superintendents, and was the recipient of the 22nd Annual Triunfo Education Award by the Palm Beach Hispanic Chamber of Commerce.
-In March 2021, she was recognized and awarded for being an administrator that made an outstanding difference by the National Association of Latino Administrators and Superintendents.
+In 2011, Dr. Trejo served as the President of the Palm Beach County School Administrators’ Association, and in 2014 was named SECME Administrator of the Year.
+In 2016, she was the first Latina to be inducted into Auburndale High School’s Hall of Fame in Polk County, FL.
+In 2019, Dr. Trejo was honored with receiving the Wings of Inspiration Award from the Florida Association of Latino Administrators and Superintendents, and was the recipient of the 22nd Annual Triunfo Education Award by the Palm Beach Hispanic Chamber of Commerce.
+In March 2021, Dr. Trejo was recognized and awarded for being an administrator that made an outstanding difference by the National Association of Latino Administrators and Superintendents.

-Currently, she serves as the President for the Florida Association of Latino Administrators and Superintendents, a graduate of the ALAS Superintendents Leadership Academy (Cohort X), Co-Facilitator for the National ALAS Linking Latina Leaders Network, and one of South Florida’s 2022 Hispanic Women of Distinction honorees.
+Currently, Dr. Trejo serves as the President for the Florida Association of Latino Administrators and Superintendents, a graduate of the ALAS Superintendents Leadership Academy (Cohort X), Co-Facilitator for the National ALAS Linking Latina Leaders Network, and one of South Florida’s 2022 Hispanic Women of Distinction honorees.

 Vice President